Getty Foundation Pre- and Postdoctoral Fellowships

 Getty Scholars Program

 Getty Pre- and Postdoctoral Fellowships are part of the Getty Scholars Program so that a mix of senior scholars and junior fellows compose the cohort.
 The cohort's research projects are focused on an annual theme.
-Since 1985, the program has hosted nearly 1,500 scholars from over fifty countries to conduct research on art history and visual studies while residing in Los Angeles.
+Since 1985, the program has hosted around 1,300 scholars from over fifty countries to conduct research on art history and visual studies while residing in Los Angeles.
 Selected projects have spanned geographical regions and time periods, from ancient to contemporary eras.
 The three main categories of grants are:

-2. Postdoctoral Fellowships for recently granted PhDs at the Getty Center or Getty Villa
+- Postdoctoral Fellowships for recently granted PhDs at the Getty Center or Getty Villa

-3. Predoctoral Fellowships for PhD candidates at the Getty Center
+- Predoctoral Fellowships for PhD candidates at the Getty Center

 This page provides information specific to Pre- and Postdoctoral Fellowships.

-Applicants for 2024–2025
+Applicants for 2025–2026

 Application Timeline

-Annual Theme: Extinction (Getty Center)
+Annual Theme: Repair

 Guiding Questions

-African American Art History Initiative (AAAHI) Fellowship (Getty Center)
+African American Art History Initiative (AAAHI) Fellowships

-In addition to the annual theme, grants are available under the AAAHI Fellowship.
-This residential program provides financial support and housing to scholars who are expanding critical inquiry of African American art and its frameworks.
-As part of the larger scholar year cohort, AAAHI Fellows have opportunities to present their research and receive feedback from an interdisciplinary group of peers.
-While proposals do not have to address the concurrent annual theme, they may highlight any salient intersections with it.
+Under the umbrella of the annual theme, dedicated grants are available via the African American Art History Initiative (AAAHI).
+This residential program, which welcomed its first cohort of scholars in fall 2021, provides financial support and housing to scholars who are expanding critical inquiry of African American art and its frameworks.
+AAAHI invites scholars working on topics that align with the annual theme.
+As part of the scholar year cohort, AAAHI scholars have opportunities to present their research and receive feedback from an interdisciplinary group of peers.
+AAAHI scholars can also expect additional programming with Getty staff supporting the study of African American art.

 Grant Details